quintuple-mallard/uiua/docs/TESTS.md

 ## Local Testing

-To runs an exercise's tests, open a terminal in the exercise's directory and run the `uiua tests tests.ua` command.
+To runs an exercise's tests, open a terminal in the exercise's directory and run the `uiua test tests.ua` command.

 For example, the output of an unedited `hello-world` exercise might look like this: